Sauceke/SexFaces/README.md

 1. Enjoy

 ## Usage
 Expressions can be added individually for each character, using the ❤ -> Sex Faces menu inside the Character Editor.
-You can set an expression for each combination of experience and H scene event.
+You can set a maximum of 10 expressions for each combination of experience and H scene event.
 You don't have to add a face for every combination, the rest will be handled by the game as usual.

 Extra facial expressions can be set in the same menu, under Extra Expression Controls.